toolpath/Improved-Speedio-ToolSetter-Macros/README.md

 - [ ] Allow Breakcheck on tools with diameter and inserts
 - [ ] Improve settings file to pull default feed rates based on machine units
 - [ ] Account for primary offset angle (#117) in tool setting angle values to make tool data independent of tool setter location
+- [ ] Modify macros to save current values of G54.1P48 to system variables first, set to 0 for tool setting stuff, then retrieve and reset offset after complete.